WeblateOrg/weblate/docs/admin/addons.rst

 This addon automatically adds or removes components to the project based on file changes in the version control system.

+It is similar to the :djadmin:`import_project` management command, but the major difference is that it is triggered on every VCS update.
+This way you can easily track multiple translation components within one VCS.

 .. _addon-weblate.flags.source_edit:

 Flag new source strings to need edit